RobertCrummett/2D_Halfspace_Stress_Permeability/README.md

 # Sources
 ------------------------------------------------------
-This would not have been possible without the help of Dr. Carolina Munoz-Saez, Dr. Seth Saltiel, and Dr. Noah Randolph-Flagg.
+This would not have been possible without the help of Dr. Carolina Muñoz-Saez, Dr. Seth Saltiel, and Dr. Noah Randolph-Flagg.
 The literature referenced to make these functions are included in the documentation, and are also listed here with web addresses: